News articles - 2020

 Appointments and assessments

-The Department for Work and Pensions have postponed all medical assessments for Universal Credit, Employment and Support Allowance (ESA), Personal Independent Payment (PIP) and Industrial Injuries Disablement Benefit (IIDB) until at least 19 June 2020.
+The Department for Work and Pensions have postponed all medical assessments for Universal Credit, Employment and Support Allowance (ESA), Personal Independent Payment (PIP) and Industrial Injuries Disablement Benefit (IIDB) and there is no announcement on when these will restart.

 A new Council Tax Hardship fund will also reduce Council Tax Bills by up to £150 per year for anyone in receipt of Council Tax support or rebate.